hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 View Menu
 ---------

-As usual, the View Menu controls the editor's view settings.
+As usual, the View menu controls the editor's view settings.

 Sidebar :kbd:`N`
    Show or hide the :ref:`Sidebar <ui-region-sidebar>`.
+Tool Settings
+   Show or hide the settings for the currently selected tool.
 Toolbar :kbd:`T`
    Show or hide the :ref:`Toolbar <ui-region-toolbar>`.
 Adjust Last Operation
-   Displays a pop-up panel to alter properties of the last completed operation.
    See :ref:`bpy.ops.screen.redo_last`.
 Channels
    Show or hide the :ref:`bpy.types.SequenceTimelineChannel`.
 Preview as Backdrop
-   Displays the current frame in the background of the main view like in the Compositor.
+   Display the current frame in the background.

 Frame Selected :kbd:`NumpadPeriod`
-   Zooms in the display to fit only the selected strips.
+   Zooms the display to show only the selected strips.
 Frame All :kbd:`Home`
    Zooms the display to show all strips.
 Go to Current Frame